 Julia Simeone has been surrounded by music ever since she was born.
 With an older brother and sister that both play violin, the instrument became an instant passion for her when she started learning at age three.
-Julia graduated from Seton Hill University with a degree in Psychology.
-She is a current student at Slippery Rock University with a degree in Violin Performance.
-While at Slippery Rock, Julia studied violin with Dr. Warren Davidson while taking private cello lessons with Dr. Paige Riggs .
-Julia actively performs around Pittsburgh, subbing for the Westmoreland Symphony Orchestra, concertmaster of the Pittsburgh Civic Orchestra with whom she was also a featured soloist, and frequently plays in musicals for Saint Vincent University, Seton Hill University, the Lamp Theatre, the State Theatre, the Apple Hill Playhouse, Stage Right, and more.
+Julia graduated from Seton Hill University with a degree in Psychology and from Slippery Rock University with a degree in Violin Performance.
+While at Slippery Rock, Julia studied violin with Dr. Warren Davidson and cello with Dr. Paige Riggs .
+Julia actively performs around Pittsburgh.
+She is a member of the Westmoreland Symphony Orchestra, concertmaster of the Pittsburgh Civic Orchestra with whom she was also a featured soloist, and frequently plays in musicals for various productions.

 In addition to her passion for performing and sharing music with others through concerts and shows, Julia is a very enthusiastic teacher.
 She is a strong believer that music can make a difference in people’s lives.
 She loves having the opportunity to share music with others through teaching and loves helping her students grow as musicians and people.
 As a Suzuki-Certified violin teacher, Julia believes that learning music not only assists students in growing their artistic capabilities, but also expands into every aspect of their life.
 As a psychology major, Julia learned how important it is to be empathetic of others’ situations, so she recognizes that every student is different and she strives to tailor each lesson to suit each student’s needs.
 As concertmaster of different ensembles, Julia also was able to be sensitive to the needs of others in her section and the rest of the orchestra and has used these experiences to help her in her time as a tutor at Seton Hill and as a violin teacher to students of any age and ability.